ilcato/homebridge-fibaro-home-center/README.md

 + "switchglobalvariables": "PUT A COMMA SEPARATED LIST OF HOME CENTER GLOBAL VARIABLES ACTING LIKE A BISTABLE SWITCH"
 + "dimmerglobalvariables": "PUT A COMMA SEPARATED LIST OF HOME CENTER GLOBAL VARIABLES ACTING LIKE A DIMMER"
 + "securitysystem": "PUT enabled OR disabled IN ORDER TO MANAGE THE AVAILABILITY OF THE SECURITY SYSTEM"
-+ "addRoomNameToDeviceName" : "PUT enabled OR disabled IN ORDER TO ADD THE ROOM NAME TO DEVIVE NAME.
++ "addRoomNameToDeviceName" : "PUT enabled OR disabled IN ORDER TO ADD THE ROOM NAME TO DEVICE NAME.
 DEFAULT disabled"
 + "doorbellDeviceId" : "PUT HOME CENTER BINARY SENSOR DEVICE ID ACTING AS A DOORBELL"

 Look for a sample config in [config.json example](https://github.com/ilcato/homebridge-Fibaro-home-center/blob/master/config.json)